How to Hire Information Security Analysts:

 If you need more inspiration, have a look at our information security analyst interview questions.

 Since security information analysts are currently in demand and are likely to have several job prospects lined up while actively searching for a new position, you'll want to make your desired candidate an offer fairly quickly.
-The norm is to inform them of your decision in a brief phone call and then to send them a formal job offer letter by mail or email.
+The norm is to inform them of your decision in a brief phone call.

 Where can I find a good information security analyst?